 While some clients may only be working with you short-term, the majority of your clients are likely looking for support to make long-term changes in their lives.
 Ultimately, your clients are seeking your services for guidance, support and accountability.
 As wellness professionals, you stress the importance of consistent check-ins to achieve real change, but what happens when they start to fall of your schedule?

 Having a clear client retention strategy ensures that you’re staying top-of-mind with your clients, with improved retention and outcomes.
 Over time, this increases revenue for your business.

-Here are 4 ways you can start improving client retention, and establish a strategy that works for your wellness practice.
+Here are 4 ways you can start improving client retention:

 1. Set expectations upfront, and retain clients long-term

 Whether it’s on a discovery call, or initial session, speaking to your client about the process of working together is important.
 Outline for your new client how you’ll work together, what follow-up sessions will look like, how often you’ll meet.
 You’ll also want to discuss what the time-frame for success looks like.
 Being clear in how you’ll work together, will help the client have realistic expectations.
 This will help to decrease the number of clients that come for a couple of sessions and then fall off because they were looking for a quick fix for their problems.

 Many wellness professionals choose to offer packages of sessions, as opposed to one-off sessions.
 A package offer clearly shows prospective clients upfront what the process of working together looks like, and provides a structured timeline for working together.
 Even more, it helps with accountability and retention.
 If a client purchases a 3 month or 6 month plan, they are committing to working together for that time, and will likely have better success!

 2. Connect with your client between sessions for improved client retention